noahehall/theBookOfNoah/_aws.md

     + private: no internet access: databases, app servers, etc.
   - security groups: can span Subnets and availability zones
     + are stateful, if you give http access out, that means http access in
-  - network access control lists (ACL): can span subnets and availability zones
+  - subnet network access control lists (ACL): can span subnets and availability zones
     + are stateless: if you give http access in, you have manually allow http access out
   - route table: defines wether a subnet is public/private
     - can span subnets and availability zones
   - default VPC: are automatically available in every region around the world with no configuration so you can immediately deploy
-    + they are all public subnets
+    + they are all public (internet accessible) subnets
     + each EC2 instance will have a public and private ip address
-    + if you delete the default VPC the only way to get it back is to contact AWs
+    + if you delete the default VPC the only way to get it back is to contact AWS
   - custom VPC: you create it from scratch
   - VPC peering: connect one VPC to another via a direct network routing using private IP addresses
+    + i.e. using private ip addresses: means it does not need to go back out into the internet to connect
     + instances behave as if they were on the same private network
     + you can peer VPCs with other AWS accounts
     + are always in a star configuration
       - 1 central VPC peers with 4 others
       - there are NO TRANSITIVE PEERING
+        + i.e. you cannot talk to one VPC through another VPC
+        + you have to link VPCs directly